 The CEO’s salary shall be reviewed annually.
 This shall take place through negotiations between the CEO and the Chairman of the Board, after which the Chairman shall present a proposal to the other Board members.
 The CEO shall not be present when the Board discusses and resolves on this issue.

-The other senior executives are the Chief Financial Officer (CFO), Director of Research, Director of Development, Chief Technology Officer (CTO), Director of Sales and Marketing, Director of Sales for the Asia & Pacific region, Director of Service and General Counsel.
+The other senior executives are the Chief Financial Officer (CFO), Director of Research, Director of Development, Chief Technology Officer (CTO), Director of Sales and Marketing, Director of Sales for the Asia & Pacific region and the Director of Service.

 The Director of Sales and Marketing shall receive a fixed salary and a variable remuneration.
 The variable remuneration shall amount to a certain percentage of the sales of RayStation® worldwide.